AmedeoV/Bankweave/README.md

 # Bankweave 💰

-A personal financial dashboard with user authentication that imports transactions via CSV and provides analytics for your accounts.
+A privacy-focused personal financial dashboard with **zero-knowledge encryption** that keeps your financial data secure even from database administrators.

-## Features
+## ✨ Key Features

+### 🔐 Security & Privacy
+- **🔒 Zero-Knowledge Encryption**: Your financial data is encrypted client-side with AES-GCM-256
+- **🔑 Password-Derived Keys**: Encryption keys derived from your password (never stored)
-- 🔐 **User Authentication**: Secure login/register with JWT tokens and password management
+- **🛡️ User Authentication**: Secure JWT-based authentication
-- 👥 **Multi-User Support**: Each user has their own isolated financial data
-- 🛡️ **Admin Panel**: User management interface for administrators
+- **👤 Multi-User Support**: Complete data isolation between users
+- **🚫 No External Services**: All data stays on your machine

+### 💰 Financial Management
-- 📂 **CSV Import**: Support for Trading212, Trade Republic, Raisin, Revolut, PTSB, and generic CSV formats
+- **📂 CSV Import**: Support for Trading212, Trade Republic, Raisin, Revolut, PTSB, and generic CSV formats
-- 📊 **Financial Statistics**: Income, expenses, net worth, and balance tracking
+- **📊 Rich Analytics**: Income, expenses, net worth, balance tracking, and trends
-- 🎯 **Categorization Rules**: Auto-categorize transactions with custom rules
+- **🎯 Smart Categorization**: Auto-categorize transactions with custom rules
-- 📈 **What-If Scenarios**: Plan future expenses and see projected balances
+- **📈 What-If Scenarios**: Plan future expenses and see projected balances
+- **💡 Insights**: Recurring transactions, essential expenses, and spending patterns

+### 🚀 Technology
-- 📱 **Web Dashboard**: Clean, mobile-friendly interface with professional teal theme
+- **📱 Modern Web UI**: Clean, mobile-friendly interface
-- 🐳 **Docker Ready**: One-command deployment with dev and production modes
+- **🐳 Docker Ready**: One-command deployment
-- 🔥 **Hot Reload**: Development mode with automatic code reloading
-- 🔒 **Privacy First**: All data stays on your machine
-- 💾 **PostgreSQL Backend**: Reliable data storage with ASP.NET Core Identity
+- **💾 PostgreSQL**: Reliable data storage
+- **⚡ Fast & Responsive**: Built with .NET 8 and vanilla JavaScript

+## 🔐 Zero-Knowledge Encryption

+Bankweave implements Signal-style zero-knowledge encryption:

+**How it works:**
+1. Your password derives an encryption key using PBKDF2 (100,000 iterations)
+2. All sensitive transaction data is encrypted in your browser before reaching the server
+3. The server stores only encrypted blobs - **completely unreadable** even with database access
+4. Only you can decrypt your data with your password

+**What's encrypted:**
+- Transaction descriptions
+- Transaction amounts
+- Merchant/counterparty names
+- Categories

+**What's NOT encrypted** (needed for queries):
+- Transaction dates
+- Account associations
+- Timestamps

+**Security guarantees:**
+- ✅ Encryption key **never** leaves your browser
+- ✅ Server **never** sees plaintext financial data
+- ✅ Database administrators **cannot** read your transactions
+- ✅ Even if database is compromised, data remains secure
+- ✅ Key stored only in browser session (cleared on logout)

 ## Supported Banks